 This is how IR as a separate academic disciple emerged.
 Today, this subject is taught in colleges and universities across the world.

-How and why has IR emerged as a separate discipline in the 20th century?
+IR emerged as a Separate Discipline in the 20th Century

 The 20th century witnessed groundbreaking developments in the history of international relations.
 The two great wars and the emergence of international organizations for peace and mutual development have altogether changed the trajectory of international relations.